-Trinity Habitat for Humanity builds homes and hope in partnership with God’s people.
-An ecumenical Christian housing ministry, Trinity Habitat is a 501(c)(3) non-profit organization, committed to the ideal that all people deserve a decent, healthy, affordable place to live.
+Trinity Habitat for Humanity's mission is "Seeking to put God's love into action, Habitat for Humanity brings people together to build homes, communities and hope."
+An ecumenical Christian housing ministry, Trinity Habitat is a 501(c)(3) non-profit organization, committed to the ideal that all people deserve a quality, healthy, affordable place to live.

 How does Trinity Habitat work?

-Habitat offers a hand up, not a handout, to low-income working families.
+Habitat offers a hand up, not a hand out, to hardworking families.
 In our Build a Home program, homeowners buy their houses and invest “sweat equity” labor in the construction of their homes or other Habitat projects.
 Habitat homes are affordable because of volunteer labor, donated funds and materials; the houses are financed by the organization at no interest and are sold at no profit.
 Homeowners’ house payments go into a revolving fund that helps build more homes.

 Whom do we serve?